ev1stensberg/Infrastructure-mockup/README.md

 ## Suggestion v2

 Lastly, how are we going to catch these signals?
-I'd say we still need to to research on this, but my suggestion would be somewhat familiar to this:
+I'd say we still need to do research on this, but my suggestion would be somewhat familiar to this:

 S := x1 + x2 - crazyInterferanceAlgorithm(x1, x2) / c(b)